Removing calluses on feet

 - Towel: To pat your feet dry after soaking.

-- Foot Cream: A moisturizer to hydrate your feet after treatment.
+- Foot cream: A moisturizing cream to hydrate your feet after treatment.

 Cleaning and Drying